 Unsolicited marketing by email is regulated principally by the Act on Regulation of Transmission of Specified Electronic Mail.
-Pursuant to the Act, marketing emails can be sent only to a recipient who has 'opted in' to receive them; who has provided the sender with his or her email address in writing (for instance, by providing a business card); who has a business relationship with the sender; or who makes his or her email address available on the internet for business purposes.
+Pursuant to the Act, marketing emails can be sent only to a recipient who:

+- has 'opted in' to receive them; - has provided the sender with his or her email address in writing (for instance, by providing a business card);

+Nagashima Ohno & Tsunematsu

+Akemi Suzuki

+akemi_suzuki@noandt.com

+Tomohiro Sekiguchi

+tomohiro_sekiguchi@noandt.com

+JP Tower 2-7-2 Marunouchi Chiyoda-ku Tokyo 100-7036 Japan Tel +81 3 6889 7000 www.noandt.com

+- has a business relationship with the sender; or - makes his or her email address available on the internet for business purposes.

 In addition, the Act requires the senders to allow the recipients to 'opt out'.
 Marketing emails sent from overseas will be subject to this Act as long as they are received in Japan.